nubenetes/awesome-kubernetes/docs/kubernetes.md

 ##### Rancher RKE on vSphere
 * [rancher.com/blog: Stateful Kubernetes Workloads on vSphere with RKE](https://rancher.com/blog/2020/stateful-kubernetes-workloads)

+##### Rancher Kubernetes on Oracle Cloud
+* [medium.com: OKE Clusters from Rancher 2.0](https://medium.com/swlh/oke-clusters-from-rancher-2-0-409131ad1293) Part one of a series of articles on creating, monitoring, and managing Kubernetes clusters on OCI using Rancher.
+* [medium.com: Rancher deployed Kubernetes on Oracle Cloud Infrastructure](https://medium.com/@jlamillan/rancher-deployed-kubernetes-on-oracle-cloud-infrastructure-6b0656cdaec0) Part two of a multi-part series on creating, monitoring, and managing Kubernetes clusters (hosted and non-hosted) on OCI.

 ##### Rancher Software Defined Storage with Longhorn
 * [rancher.com/blog: Getting Started with Longhorn Distributed Block Storage and Cloud-Native Distributed SQL](https://rancher.com/blog/2020/yugabyte?utm_content=126950057)